Cryru/Emotion/README.md

 For information on how to build for other platforms check out: https://github.com/Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono

-On Linux build without a machine config, and make sure the .exe **doesn't** carry a config specifying the runtime.
+To use Steamworks on Linux and Mac you need to move the `Steamworks.Net-Mono.dll` file from the `Libraries/Steamworks` folder to the root and overwrite the default Steamworks.Net there BEFORE PACKAGING.

 ## Testing and QA